Sien (Van Gogh series): Sien

-At the end of January 1882, on his own account, van Gogh met a homeless, pregnant prostitute named Clasina (Sien) Maria Hoornik who had been deserted by the father of the child she was carrying.
-The exact date of this meeting is not known beyond van Gogh's dating of it in a letter to Theo written in May.
+At the end of January 1882, Van Gogh met a homeless, pregnant prostitute named Clasina (Sien) Maria Hoornik who had been deserted by the father of the child she was carrying.
+The exact date of this meeting is not known beyond Van Gogh's dating of it in a letter to Theo written in May.
 However, another letter written mid-January mentions he was negotiating modelling with "a mother with a little child" and it does seem plausible this was Sien.
 It has also been suggested that the woman he "found" following his humiliating rejection by his cousin Kee Vos, as described in a letter to Theo around 23 December the preceding year and immediately before his final estrangement from his father that Christmas Day, was in fact Sien, although there is no direct evidence for the surmise.
-Based on the dates, van Gogh could not have been the father of the child.
+Based on the dates, Van Gogh could not have been the father of the child.

 Sien was born in 1850, the eldest of ten children of Pieter Hoornik, a porter in the poor district of the Geest, and his wife.
 Pieter died in 1875.
 To provide for the family, Sien and her mother worked as seamstresses and cleaned homes.
 Their earnings were supplemented by what Sien's brother, Pieter, could provide from the income of his chair-making business.
 The family often relied upon public assistance.
 For a time Sien and some of her siblings lived at a Catholic orphanage, relying on assistance from the public soup kitchen and church charities.
 So meager were her earnings, she turned to prostitution for a better income.
 By the age of 32, the unmarried Sien had given birth to four children, two of whom lived: Maria Wilhelmina, born about 1877, and Willem, born July 1882.
-Sien experienced poor health due to the post-operative effects of earlier surgeries, illness, and venereal disease, which she seems to have passed to van Gogh, who was hospitalized in June 1882 for gonorrhea.
+Sien experienced poor health due to the post-operative effects of earlier surgeries, illness, and venereal disease, which she seems to have passed to Van Gogh, who was hospitalized in June 1882 for gonorrhea.